agalue/nxos-telemetry-to-kafka/README.md

 Even if the gRPC `gRPCMdtDialout` service is defined as bi-directional, this application focus only on the client streaming part; in other words, receiving data from the Nexus switch.

-Using UDP is another way to obtain telemetry data from Cisco, but due to the physical size limitation of UDP (65,507 bytes according to [Wikipedia](https://en.wikipedia.org/wiki/User_Datagram_Protocol)), it it not possible to send large groups of telemetry data through UDP, due to the hierarchical structure of the "NX-API or DME sources" and the potential amount of resources involved on big switches.
+Using UDP is another way to obtain telemetry data from Cisco, but due to the physical size limitation of UDP (65,507 bytes according to [Wikipedia](https://en.wikipedia.org/wiki/User_Datagram_Protocol)), it it not possible to send large groups of telemetry data through UDP, due to the hierarchical structure of the data (obtained through `NX-API`, or data management engine `DME`), and the potential amount of resources involved on big switches.
 This is due to the fact that each UDP packet is independent of each other (it is self contained), and the switch won't split the data into multiple packets.

 These limitations force the administrator of the switch to define hundreds if not thousands of sensor path entries on the telemetry configuration to guarantee that the amount of data fits the UDP packet.